lGodHatesMel/PKM_Switch_AutoUpdater/README.md

 # PKM_Switch_AutoUpdater
-A simple Auto update for Pokemon programs &amp; Switch programs
+A simple Auto update for Pokemon programs and Switch programs